Magnetic-field effect on excitonic condensation emergent in extended Falicov-Kimball model: Introduction

 On the other hand, in lattice systems, a magnetic field, arising from spatial variations in the corresponding vector potential, induces fractal structures due to the mismatch between the periodicity of the lattice and the vector potential.
 This phenomenon is known as Hofstadter's butterfly~\cite{Hofstadter1976}.
 The effects of Coulomb interactions on Hofstadter's butterfly spectra have been investigated within the Hubbard model~\cite{Doh1998,Mastropietro2019,Czajka2006,ding2022thermodynamics}, the Falicov-Kimball model, which is a spinless two-orbital Hubbard model~\cite{Tran2010,pradhan2016hofstadter}, and the $t$-$V$ model with intersite interactions~\cite{Mishra2016,Mishra2017}.
-It has been reported that introducing Coulomb interactions causes the Hofstadter's butterfly pattern to become smeared, modulating the band gap and bandwidth~\cite{Gudmundsson1995,Doh1998,Tran2010,Apalkov2014}.
+It has been reported that introducing Coulomb interactions causes Hofstadter's butterfly pattern to become smeared, modulating the band gap and bandwidth~\cite{Gudmundsson1995,Doh1998,Tran2010,wrobel2010falicov,Apalkov2014}.
 Moreover, strong magnetic fields can delocalize electrons, thereby weakening the effects of electron correlations~\cite{Czajka2006,ding2022thermodynamics}.
-However, the effects of magnetic fields on symmetry-broken phases induced by electron correlations remain less understood.
+It has also been pointed out that magnetic fields affect charge-order patterns in the Falicov-Kimball model~\cite{gruber1996falicov,gruber1997ground,yadav2017orbital,yadav2020metal,pradhan2023interplay,pandey2024electron}.
+However, the effects of magnetic fields on quantum-mechanical hybridization between two orbitals induced by electron correlations remain less understood.
 This may be because the magnetic field is often treated as a perturbation to electron correlations.
 In lattice systems, the effects of magnetic fields with strengths up to several teslas on orbital motion are considered negligible, in stark contrast to the effects of electric fields on charge degrees of freedom.